 - Flash cookies that we may use are not identified by your browser but by your Flash Plugin.
 We may also use HTML5 storage objects that are placed on your device.
 These objects store necessary data independent from your browser and do not expire automatically.
 If you do not wish processing by flash cookies, you have to use a special Add-on, for example “Better privacy” for Mozilla Firefox or the Adobe Flash Killer Cookie for Google Chrome.
 You can hinder the use of HTML5 storage objects by changing your browser into private mode.
 We advise in addition to regularly delete your cookies and your browser history manually.
 Dominican University of California uses third-party cookies from partner marketing companies in order to better understand how people utilize our site, and to target relevant online advertising campaigns to people who visit our site.

 You have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies.
 If you reject cookies by changing your browser settings then be aware that this may disable some of the functionality on our website.
-You can learn more about opt-out resources at the following link:
+Learn more about opt-out resources.

 Our website can usually be used without disclosure of personal data.
 Insofar as personal data (such as name, address or email address) is collected on our website, this is generally done, if possible, on a voluntary basis.
 We take technical and operational safety precautions based on technological advancements to avoid loss or misuse of personal data stored by us.
 However, due to the structure of the Internet, it is possible that data protection regulations and safeguards are not observed by other individuals or institutions that do not fall within our area of responsibility.
 In particular, unencrypted personal data (for example in an email) can be read by third parties.
 It is therefore the respective user’s responsibility to protect provided personal data through encryption or other means against abuse.